 Is there a weak link in your property chain?

 A property chain occurs when buyers and sellers are linked together because their purchase or sale is dependant on another transaction further down the chain.
 Often these chains can have dozens of parties connected.
-It’s difficult to assess the average property chain length; it can vary from three to ten or more!
+As a result, it’s difficult to assess the average property chain length; it can vary from three to ten or more!

 If only one person forgets to do something, be refused their mortgage or pull out because they’ve changed their mind for the whole chain to be delayed or collapse.